-Infamous ‘Granny Killer’ John Wayne Glover began his reign of terror at Mosman in Sydney’s north, murdering six elderly women over a 13-month period.
+Infamous ‘Granny Killer’ John Wayne Glover began his reign of terror at Mosman in Sydney’s north, murdering six elderly women over a 13-month period in 1989 and 1990.

 Each time the calculating serial killer struck he would force his victim into a side street in broad daylight, bash their head in with a hammer and then wrap their pantyhose around their neck.

-The middle-aged man started his killing spree on 1 March 1989 when he killed Gwendolin Mitchelhill.
+The middle-aged man started his killing spree on 1 March 1989 when he killed 82-year-old Gwendolin Mitchelhill.

 Working as a pie salesman, Glover also had access to nursing homes where he sexually assaulted women in their beds.
 It was after one woman cried out that Glover was reported to the police for the first time.